 - Place the holding unit or pile where it is most convenient.
 As weeds, grass clippings, leaves and harvest remains from garden plants are collected, they can be added to the unit or pile.
 Chopping or shredding wastes, alternating high-carbon with high-nitrogen materials, and providing adequate moisture and aeration will all speed the composting process.

 - For yard wastes, a holding unit or pile is the simplest method.
 The unit or pile is portable; it can be moved to wherever needed in the garden.
 The method can take from six months to two years to compost organic materials, so you only need to be patient.

-- Holding units can be made of circles or hardware cloth, old wooden pallets, or wood and wire.
-Sod can also be composted with or without a holding unit by turning sections of it over, making sure that there is adequate moisture and covering it with black plastic.
+- Holding units can be made of circles or hardware cloth, old wooden pallets or wood and wire.
+Sod can also be composted with or without a holding unit by turning sections of it over, making sure there is adequate moisture and covering it with black plastic.
 For aesthetic reasons, the open pile should be placed in a place inconspicuous to you and your neighbors.

-Active composting bins are a series of three or more bins that allows wastes to be turned on a regular schedule.
+Active composting bins are a series of three or more bins that allow wastes to be turned on a regular schedule.
 Turning units are most appropriate for gardeners with a large volume of yard waste and the desire to make a high-quality compost.
 For building plans and ideas, see Wood and Wire Stationary 3-Bin System - PUB0214.

 - Which Wastes?

 - Non-woody yard wastes are appropriate.